captainys/YSFLIGHT/Documentation/DAT Files.md

 > WHELGEAR 0.00m -2.06m 5.16m

 Defines the location of the nose or tail landing gear interface with the ground.
+If not defined, YSFlight uses an equivalent to:

+> WHELGEAR 0m -1m 2m

 See the [Coordinate System Definition](#-YSFlight-Coordinate-System) for more about the order of inputs.